albinwwells/Raster-Basics/README.md

 All of the functions can be imported with:

- - `from raster_basics.RasterBasics import show_fig, show_fig_subplot, rasterLike`
+ - `from raster_basics.RasterBasics import rOpen, show_fig, show_fig_subplot, rasterLike, rasterMath`
  - `from raster_basics.RasterBasics import shpReprojection, shpClip, tifReprojectionResample,fillHole, mosaic_files`
  - `from raster_basics.RasterBasics import extract_along_line,points_along_lines, end_points`

 ### Installing Dependencies
-Dependencies to run `raster_basics` can be installed manually or via the `requirements.txt` file.
+Dependencies are automatically installed when `raster_basics` in downloaded via PyPI.
+Dependencies can otherwise be installed via the `requirements.txt` file.
 Download the file, navigate to it's directory in the terminal, and install dependencies by typing `pip install -r requirements.txt` or `conda install --file requirements.txt`.
 If creating a new conda environment for `raster_basics`, you may also need to `conda install pip` initially.
 This should install all the dependencies needed to run the `raster_basics` module.

+## Using raster_basics
+The raster_basics module can be used in Jupyter Notebooks or any IDE.
+Simply import the desired functions to use them.
+An example of use can be found in the `rasterio_basics-package.ipynb`, `wolverine_index_site_method.ipynb`, and `gulkana_flux_gate_method.ipynb` notebooks.

 ## Functions
  - `rOpen`: open a geotiff file as an array, and/or get the geotiff resolution and coordinate system